 - Dausch, M., & Hsu, C. (2005).
 Engineering service products: the case of mass-customising service agreements for heavy equipment industry.
 International Journal of Services Technology and Management, 7(1), 32-51.

 - Dupin, C. (2014).
 Caterpillar on the road: with US infrastructure headed south, heavy equipment shipper sends 40 percent of cargo north.
 American shipper (Jacksonville, Fla.: 1991), 56(2).

 - Gillet, J., Fink, R., & Bevington, N. (2010).
 How Caterpillar uses 6 Sigma to execute strategy.
 Strategic Finance, 91, 25.

 - Shunko, M., Yunes, T., Fenu, G., Scheller-Wolf, A. A., Tardiff, V., & Tayur, S. R. (2014).
 Restructuring the Backhoe Loader Product Line at Caterpillar: A New Lane Strategy.
 SSRN 2493453.

-- U.S. Department of Commerce (2015).
-The Machinery & Equipment Industry in the United States.
-SelectUSA.
+- U.S. Department of Commerce – International Trade Administration – The Machinery and Equipment Industry in the United States.